mvolkmann/Cuis-Smalltalk-Vim/README.md

 # Cuis-Smalltalk-Vim

-This is a package for Cuis Smalltalk that adds support for a subset of Vim in add editable text areas.
+This sis a package for Cuis Smalltalk that adds support for a subset of Vim in add editable text areas.

 Initially this will only support the Vim keystrokes that I use most often.